Brown-University-Library/aeon_webfolder_comparison_project/README.md

     ```
     uv run diff_files.py --old_file_path "foo" --new_file_path "bar" --output_dir_path "baz"
     ```
-- [ ] running that should output json for the above results, saving it to a datestamped file in a "diff" directory.
+- [ ] running that should output JSON for the above results, saving it to a datestamped file in a "diffed_files" directory.

 ---